0Nguyen0Cong0Tuan0/Stock-Price-Prediction/source/modeling.md

 **1_ARIMA (Auto-Regressive Integrated Moving Average)**
 - A statistical model that forecasts time series data based on its own past values (auto-regression), differences (integration) and lagged forecast errors (moving average).
 - ARIMA is a standard time series model, widely used in finance for stock price forecasting due to its simplicity and interpretability.
+- Assumes stationarity and linearity which stock prices often violate due to volatility and external stocks.
 - It relies solely on Close price $\rightarrow$ making it robust when financial fundamentals are limited or unreliable - no external data required.

 **Strengths**